un-smurf/rutorrent-auto-installer-centos/README.md

 rutorrent-auto-installer-centos
 ===============================

-ruTorrent Auto Installer Script for CentOS and Debian/Ubuntu
+ruTorrent Auto Installer Script for CentOS

+This is forked from: https://github.com/etiennerached/rutorrent-auto-installer-centos I have updated versions and edited Default settings to my requirements

 This auto installer was initially found in here: http://sourceforge.net/projects/autodl-irssi/files/autodl-setup/download